ps-tuebingen-courses/pl1-lecture-notes/src/06-first-order-functions/first-order-functions.md

 # First order functions

-The content of this chapter is available as a scala file [here.](./first-order-functions.scala)
+The content of this chapter is available as a Scala file [here.](./first-order-functions.scala)

 ```scala mdoc:invisible
 import scala.language.implicitConversions